d11wtq/oedipus-dm/README.md

 ### Defining an Index

-The most basic way to connect sphinx index with your model is to define a `.index` method on the model itself.
+The most basic way to connect a sphinx index with your model is to define a `.index` method on the model itself.
 Oedipus doesn't directly mix behaviour into your models by default, as experience suggests this makes testing in isolation more difficult (note that you can easily have a standalone `Index`